kkoltun/dev_notes/algorithms/sorting.md

 * Overall: even faster than quicksort which uses itin small subproblems.
 Threshold depends on machine but is around 10.

 **Quicksort**:
 * Worst-case (unbalanced partitioning): in the worst case, `PARTITION` partitioning routine produces one subproblem with n-1 elements and one with 0 elements.
-When unbalanced partitionng arises in each recursive call, running time is quadratic.
+When unbalanced partitioning arises in each recursive call, running time is quadratic.
 * Best-case (balanced partitioning): `PARTITION` routine produces two subproblems, each of size no more than `n/2` (one of size `n/2`, one of size `n/2-1`).
 * Average-case: the average-case running time of quicksort is much closer to the best case than to the worst case (good and bad splits are distributed randomly throughout the tree).